 The Audi Q5 is relatively efficient for a spacious crossover.

 The 2018 Audi Q5 manages 23 mpg city, 27 highway, 25 combined, according to the EPA.

 That lands it firmly at 6 out of 10 on our fuel-efficiency scale.
 (Read more about how we rate cars.)

-Most rivals offer a more fuel-thrifty two-wheel drive model, something Audi doesn't do as it feels it would water down the brand's image.
+Most rivals offer a more fuel-thrifty two-wheel drive model, something Audi doesn't do.
 However, the company's latest all-wheel-drive system is designed to address what's normally a hefty fuel economy gap.

 The high-performance SQ5 manages 19/24/21 mpg, according to the EPA.